phpmyadmin/phpmyadmin/doc/setup.rst

 Upgrading from an older version
 +++++++++++++++++++++++++++++++

+**Never** extract the new version over an existing installation of phpMyAdmin; we had evidence of problems caused by this.

 Simply copy :file:`config.inc.php` from your previous installation into the newly unpacked one.
 Configuration files from old versions may require some tweaking as some options have been changed or removed.